 We do not have a waiting list.
 If the date you prefer is sold out please contact us via email and we will try to find a solution.

 Gratuities are greatly appreciated but not mandatory.
 Standard gratuity in the service industry is 10-15%.
 Currently the peso is trading about 20 to $1 USD so $100 pesos is about $5 USD.

 Yes, bathrooms are available at each food-tasting location.

 Tours are held rain or shine.
 However if you are visiting between November and April, it is unlikely that you will experience rain.
 We ask you to check the weather and dress appropriately.
 Because Oaxaca is situated over 5,000 feet above sea level the sun can be quite intense even if the temperature isn’t, so a hat and sunscreen will come in handy.
 And don’t worry, in the event of a severe weather situation we will not put you in harm’s way and will reschedule if possible.
 If it’s not possible we will refund your ticket price.

 Unfortunately, no. Many of our tasting locations are in historic buildings that are not accessible.
 In addition, many of the sidewalks and streets in the city are not conducive to wheelchairs or strollers.

-Yes!
-Our tour is given in English but we can do Spanish upon request.
-Our guides are bilingual English and Spanish.
+Our tour is given in English but we can translate to Spanish upon request.
+Our guides are fluent in English and Spanish.

 Bring a camera or phone for taking photos.
 The sun is very intense in Oaxaca and an umbrella is great for providing shade.
 For those sensitive to the sun, sunscreen and a hat are recommended.
 If you think you might be purchasing mole, mezcal or chocolate, a small, packable, tote might be in order.